Dispersion relations of generalized one-dimensional phononic crystals: Dispersion relation

 Looking at general eigenvalue problem of Eq. \eqref{eq027}, and canceling the effect of scatterers then the problem reduces to

-where $\{\mathbf{a}_0(\nu)\}_{\nu=-\infty}^{\infty}$ stands for the wavemode coefficients of the homogenous host-beam free of scatterers.
-This a trivial diagonal eigenvalue problem in the parameter $\lambda$, where the solutions depends on two indexes $(j,\nu)$, so each eigenvalue can be expressed as one element of the infinite set
+where we denote as $\{\mathbf{a}_0(\mu)\}_{\mu=-\infty}^{\infty}$ for the coefficients of the wavemodes corresponding to the bare medium without scatterers.
+Composing for all indexes $\mu$, Eq. \eqref{eq035} is a trivial diagonal eigenvalue problem in the parameter $\lambda = ikL$, where the solutions depend on two indexes $(j,\nu)$.
+Thus, each eigenvalue can be expressed as one element of the infinite set